wfyitf/multimodal_ood/README.md

 │   │    ├─── visdial_0.9_train.json    <- Training dialogue json
 │   │    ├─── visdial_0.9_val.json      <- Validation dialogue json
 ```
-2. Run the notebook `qa_dataset_creation.ipynb` with basic dev requirements.
+2. \[Dataset Generation:\] Run the notebook `qa_dataset_creation.ipynb` with basic dev requirements.
 Then the dialogue and label data can be found under `dataset/qa/sample.json` and the corresponding images can be found under the directory `dataset/qa/images`.

 ### Dataset Viewing
 To run the notebooks for examining the datasets, please follow the procedures listed below: